awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

   The unique identifier for your resources\.
 **Note**
-To enable resource granularity, opt\-in through on the Cost Explorer settings page as the payer account\.
+To enable resource granularity, opt\-in through on the Cost Explorer settings page as the master account\.
 This is available for Amazon EC2 instances\.
 + **Service**

   AWS products\.
 To learn what's available, see [AWS Products and Services](https://aws.amazon.com/products/)\.
 You can use this dimension to filter costs by specific AWS Marketplace software, including your costs for AMIs, web services, and desktop apps\.
 See the [ What is AWS Marketplace? ](https://docs.aws.amazon.com/marketplace/latest/controlling-access/what-is-marketplace.html) guide for more information\.